 - Host to unconsolidated gold-bearing terrace gravels and conglomerates.

-- Initial prospecting by Pacton at Friendly Creek, Egina, has discovered numerous samples of gold associated with quartz.
+- Initial prospecting by Pacton at Friendly Creek, Egina, has discovered numerous samples of gold associated with quartz (see Pacton Gold news release dated July 12, 2019).

-Recent Work Program Success: Multiple samples of gold at surface associated with quartz veining has been discovered by Pacton’s team within the Friendly Creek tenement package.
+Recent Work Program Success: Multiple samples of gold at surface associated with quartz veining have been discovered by Pacton’s team within the Friendly Creek tenement package.
 Gold specimens associated with quartz indicate possible liberation from veins within underlying bedrock, proximal to the source.
-The trend of gold mineralization at Friendly Creek is located along a parallel trend, defined by historic workings, which extend for greater than 4 km.
+The trend of gold mineralization at Friendly Creek is located along a parallel trend, defined by historic workings, which extend for greater than 4 km (see Pacton Gold news release dated July 12, 2019).

 Ongoing Exploration at Egina: Follow up work will include additional mapping and prospecting to identify underlying structures with potential to host shear-hosted gold mineralization.
 This will be followed by drill testing.
 Pacton also plans to conduct targeted, small scale surface sampling of marine terrace gravels on its Friendly Creek mining lease.